 - (If you require a more accessible version of any of the forms below, please call (845) 341-4870).

 Acceptable proof of immunity may be:

-- Documentation of live virus vaccine given after 1/1/68 and on or after your first
+- Documentation of live virus vaccine given after 1/1/68 and on or after your first birthday for:

 - measles - two doses at least 28 days apart